 9. Contact details

-To exercise all relevant rights, queries of complaints please in the first instance contact Tom Boorman (Elder) by phone on 07903 605 545 or email email@example.com.
+To exercise all relevant rights, queries or complaints please in the first instance contact the Elders on firstname.lastname@example.org.

 You can contact the Information Commissioners Office on 0303 123 1113 or via email https://ico.org.uk/global/contact-us/email/ or at the Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
 SK9 5AF.